LorenzoCoronati/local-docker/README.md

 #### Skeleton

-If you are applying Local-docker on a Skeleton based project do either of these two:
+If you are applying Local-docker on a Skeleton based project start by copying all things mentioned in "Start using local-docker" -section on top of yur project repository.

-        $ ./ld skeleton-switch # ONLY if you do use this with Skeleton -based project.
+When initial setup asks about Skeleton, answer `y`.

-        $ ./ld init # asks if you what config to use (Skeleton or not).
+        $ ./ld init
+        Is this a Skeleton -project? (y/n)

+After some configuration your codebase is built, and Docker volumes (including volumes used by `docker-sync`) according general Skeleton structure.

 Drupal should also connect to correct database host.
 This is usually done via your site's `settings.php` -file.
-Skeleton uses `localhost` as the database host. `local-docker` uses `db` container, and by default credentials `drupal`/`drupal` with database named `drupal` (simple!).
+Where Skeleton may use `localhost` as the database host. `local-docker` uses `db` container, and by default credentials `drupal`/`drupal` with database named `drupal` (simple!).
 Example for Drupal 8:

         <?php
           $databases['default']['default'] = [